 Early Life and Education

-Stephen Frank Mandel Jr. was born on March 12, 1956, in Darien, Connecticut.
-He graduated from Phillips Exeter Academy in 1974 and then attended Dartmouth College, where he earned a Bachelor of Arts in government in 1978.
-He furthered his education at Harvard Business School, receiving an MBA in 1982.
+Stephen Frank Mandel Jr. was born on March 12, 1956, and grew up in Darien, Connecticut.
+He attended Phillips Exeter Academy and graduated in 1974.
+He then pursued a Bachelor of Arts in government at Dartmouth College, graduating in 1978, and was a member of the Psi Upsilon fraternity.
+Mandel later earned an MBA from Harvard University.

 Rise to Success

 Mandel began his career as a senior consultant at Mars & Co from 1982 to 1984.
-He then worked as a consumer-retail analyst at Goldman Sachs from 1984 to 1990.
-Subsequently, he became a consumer analyst and managing director at Tiger Management under Julian Robertson.
-In 1997, Mandel founded Lone Pine Capital, a hedge fund management company based in Greenwich, Connecticut.
+He then worked at Goldman Sachs as a consumer-retail analyst from 1984 to 1990.
+Before founding his own firm, he worked at Tiger Management, where he became a consumer analyst and managing director under Julian Robertson.
+In 1997, with the backing of Robertson, Mandel founded Lone Pine Capital, a hedge fund specializing in technology-focused investments.
+Forbes recognized Mandel as one of the highest-earning hedge fund managers in 2012, 2013, and 2018.

 Key Business Strategies